tatum021/hashkey-custody-api-docs/source/index.html.md

 Provide better pricing and fast settlement for large trades.
 The customer can trade on the OTC tab in custody dashboard.
 The following are normal processs.

-1. [Set support quote symbols](#set-support-quote-symbols) for the customer.
+1. [Set support quote symbols](#set-quote-symbols) for the customer.
 The customer will see the quote symbols on the OTC tab.
 2. An open order would be created after the customer get quote on the OTC tab.
 Get that by [the API](#get-open-orders).
 3. [Feed price](#feed-price) for the open order.
 4. The price will show on the OTC tab and wait for confirmation by the customer.
 [Check if the price is chosen](#get-price) consistently during this period.
 5. [Close the price](#close-price) after the price is chosen.
 But if the price no longer suitable, just [terminate it](#terminate-price).
 The transaction would be done when close the price.

-### set support quote symbols
+### set quote symbols

 ```shell
 $ go run cmd/ctl/main.go "appkey" "appsecret" "OTCSetSymbols" '[